 Xicorr Watches primary best-seller is the M20.
 Through the years, it has already added the 200, F125p Akropolis, F125p Akropolis LE, Syrena Sport, Operator, and Garfish to its collections.

-Vratislavia Conceptum was not named after its founder.
-Rather, Vratislavia pertains to the city in Wroclaw, Poland where the timepieces originate.
+Vratislavia Conceptum was not named after its founder, and rather, Vratislavia pertains to the city in Wroclaw, Poland where the timepieces originate.
 Regardless, Vratislavia Conceptum was established by Marcin Karolewski quite recently, in 2012 to be exact.

 Karolewski’s main motivation behind establishing the Vratislavia brand is his personal interest in watches.
-His watch collection grew until such time that he was no longer able to find more watches to love at a reasonable price.
-As with other watch enthusiasts, this propelled Karolewski to start his own brand.
+His watch collection grew until such time that he could no longer find more watches to love at a reasonable price which motivated Karolewski to start his own brand.

 In view of this, Vratislavia Conceptum only produced timepieces that are personally pleasing and reasonably priced for the founder.
 Visit the Vratislavia Conceptum website to know more about the brand and see its collections.
 Search eBay for available models.